 A lot of people ask me why painting your home is so important.
-Not only is it important from a cosmetic standpoint, but it also protects your home.
+Not only is it important from a cosmetic standpoint, but from a practical standpoing.
 Think of the paint job as the skin of the exterior or interior of your home/business.
-It protects the interior and exterior surface areas from the elements.
-It also creates a mood, especially on the interior of your home.
-Thoughtful color choices, proper prep work, and professional execution of a painting projects will really make a huge difference!
+It protects the interior and exterior surface areas from the elements, while creating and enhancing a mood, especially on the interior of your home.
+Thoughtful color choices, proper prep work, and professional execution of painting projects will really make a huge difference!

 Our painting crews protect all your furniture, fixtures, and floor coverings when they prepare the area, however we ask that you clear the room of small items and breakables.
 We can also move the bigger items for you when we arrive upon request.